 Pet Resume isn’t just for big dogs either.
 You can create a resume for all animals, even though cats and dogs seem to be the most common choice of pets.
 You can build a Pet Resume for your pet budgie, snake or guinea pig.

-What do property agents think?
+What do real estate agents think?

 Investment Property Specialist Jeannette Nguyen from Sydney-based agency Devine Real Estate said presentation was key when lodging a property application: